sausheong/gost/README.md

 ### Amazon S3

+// TODO

 ### Google Cloud Storage

+// TODO

 ### Azure Blob Storage

+// TODO

 ### Linode Cloud Storage

-## When to use and when NOT to use Gost
+// TODO

+## Some other tips on using Gost

 Gost can be powerful because you can use cloud storage services as your data store and you can access them easily.
 It's also great to store files that are going to be published to the Internet, because the files are going to be served through the cloud storage services, not by you.
 The benefits of that are huge -- you can now use very cheap storage that can be managed and secured by someone else.
 You can also distribute storage not only within the cloud storage provider by using data center regions, but also between multiple cloud storage providers.
-This makes Gost truly distributed --
+This makes Gost truly distributed.

 Gost is great for storing smaller pieces of information for a specific user when he or she logs in.
 When the data becomes too large, Gost is inefficient because it needs to load up all the data in memory for use.
 Also if you are saving the data often, this means a large amount of data could be traveling back and forth from the cloud storage service, which can be slow and definitely not a good thing.
 With smaller pieces of data this is a lot easier.
 This doesn't mean you can't use Gost for bigger sets of data, you just need to split it up properly.

 Gost is a lot more useful for non-tabular data where you have Go representations of the data in structs.
 This is because you can put and get the structs directly!
 In fact you don't even need to use structs if you can structure your data with the basic maps and slices.

-## Some other tips on using Gost

 Gost is pretty new, I extracted it from a project I was working on, into a library because I thought it was interesting enough for it to stand alone.
 This means it's still a work in progress and you shouldn't be surprised if some things don't work out the way it's supposed to.